Frequently Asked Questions

 Morgan Park High School (Morgan Park)

-• Hope Chicago covers the full cost of attending college after any grants or scholarships a student receives.
-This is called a “gap-closing” scholarship and covers tuition, room and board, books, fees and surcharges.
-Hope Scholars will also receive a laptop and a small annual stipend to cover any other necessities.
-In case of an emergency or unexpected barriers, scholars can apply for additional funds to help them stay on track.
+For the class of 2026, Hope Chicago’s scholarship offers Hope Scholars up to $12,000 annually for the cost of attending a postsecondary program.
+The awards can be used to cover tuition, room and board, books, and fees, in addition to any financial aid for which the student qualifies.
+Hope Scholars also receive a laptop and a small annual stipend to cover any other necessities.
+Lastly, in case of an emergency or unexpected barriers, scholars can apply for additional funds to help them stay on track.

-• Students are eligible to receive a “gap-closing” scholarship to pay for the cost of tuition, room and board, books and fees at any of our in-network higher education options, including Illinois public 4-year colleges and the 2-year City Colleges of Chicago, some private colleges, as well as vocational/professional schools.
+Students are eligible to receive their “gap-closing” award to help pay for the cost of tuition, room and board, books and fees at any of Hope Chicago’s in-network higher education options, including Illinois public 4-year colleges and the 2-year City Colleges of Chicago, some private colleges, as well as vocational/professional schools.
 Each partner institution will provide a designated campus support person who will share responsibility for ensuring all Hope Scholars are accessing on-campus services and making satisfactory progress towards degree completion.
-In the future, Hope will continue to expand the number of university partners across the country.

 All donations are tax-deductible and will go to provide direct scholarships and wraparound support for Hope Scholars.